-The labour union said its six officials will first stage a walkout on Monday and will encourage more members to join the move.
+The labor union said its six officials will first stage a walkout on Monday and will encourage more members to join the move.

 About 2,400, or around 10 percent of the firm’s employees, are members of the labour union, and 91 percent of them voted for the strike last month.

-The labour union was launched in February last year as a member of the Federation of Korean Trade Unions, one of the two largest local labour umbrella bodies.
+The labour union was launched in February last year as a member of the Federation of Korean Trade Unions, one of the two largest local labor umbrella bodies.